-Laying SPC Flooring Directly Over Old Tiles?
-Feasibility and Practical Explanation
+Can You Lay SPC Flooring Over Old Tiles?

 Install SPC flooring on tiles